 The chances of me giving the golf club enough time down on the ground are slim when it gets quick.

 The bottom line here is that you can’t and shouldn’t rush a great golf swing.
 Instead, let the club take the time to penetrate into the ground and take that nice thick divot after the ball.
-Keep your swing tempo more methodical and controlled, and it’s easier to hit more solid shots.
+Keep your golf swing tempo more methodical and controlled, and it’s easier to hit more solid shots.

 Step 6: Check Stance Width and Ball Position